 Purpose

-Locks and Dams (LD) 2 through 10 have used the same miter gates since their construction in the 1930s.
-Over time, the gates have been damaged and distressed, which has led to serviceability and safety issues.
-This project will replace the gates and the anchorages system, increasing navigational longevity and operational readiness while decreasing repair costs and downtime due to maintenance or failure.
+Locks and Dams 2 through 10 have used the same miter gates since their construction in the 1930s.
+Over time, the gates have been damaged and distressed, leading to serviceability and safety issues.
+This project will replace the gates and upgrade the anchorage systems, increasing navigational longevity and operational readiness while decreasing repair costs and downtime due to maintenance or failure.

 Location